defuse/airgap/README.md

   operating system, then completely power off the system, then boot a Tails Live CD from a DVD-R [2], the adversary cannot compromise the Tails environment.

+- Suppose the adversary can write arbitrary data to a flash drive (we suppose they *can not* physically modify the drive), then plug it in to a system running Tails.
+This should not give the adversary access to the Tails environment.

+- A physical True Random Number Generator (TRNG) is available, working, and is not compromised by the adversary.

+- The adversary cannot exploit Tails even if they can:

+    - Give arbitrary input files to the `dd` program.
+    - Have an arbitrary file downloaded from the Internet using the operator's choice of download tool (e.g. wget).
+    - Subject an arbitrary file to the operator's evaluation when considering signing the file.
+For example, if the operator needs to unzip a file to evaluate it for signing, the adversary should not be able to exploit a vulnerability in the `unzip` program.
+    - Have the operator open arbitrary files in their text editor of choice.
+    - Pass arbitrary files to be decrypted and encrypted to the `gpg` program.

 - TODO: Add assumptions about code being secure from the primitives.

 System Design (Physical)